 Before you commit, make sure you have a clear understanding of the costs involved.
 Don’t hesitate to ask about fees during your initial conversation.
 A reputable attorney will be transparent about their pricing.
 Some may charge a flat fee for drafting a living will, while others might bill by the hour.
 The total cost can vary depending on the complexity of your situation.
 While a simple, lawyer-drafted will in Missouri can cost a few hundred dollars, it’s always best to get an estimate directly from the attorney.
 Knowing the costs upfront prevents surprises and allows you to budget accordingly, ensuring the process is as stress-free as possible.

-What to Expect When Working With a Living Will Attorney
+What’s it Like to Work With a Living Will Attorney?

 Deciding to create a living will is a significant step, and it’s natural to wonder what the process looks like.
 Working with an attorney removes the guesswork and ensures your document is legally sound and accurately reflects your wishes.
 From the first conversation to the final signature, you’ll have a dedicated professional guiding you.
 Here’s a breakdown of what you can expect.

-Your First Meeting: What to Ask and Expect
+Your First Meeting: What to Bring and What to Ask

 Your initial consultation is a chance for you to get comfortable and for the attorney to understand your goals.
 It’s a good idea to come prepared with some questions to make sure your needs will be met.
 Don’t hesitate to ask things like, “What should I state in my living will?” or “How can I change my living will later on?”
 This first meeting is all about clarity.
 You should leave with a clear understanding of the attorney’s approach and the next steps.
 It’s the perfect time to see if their communication style is a good fit for you before moving forward with your estate planning.